fhoedemakers/pico-smsplus/README.md

 - START: Show metadata and box art (when available).
 - SELECT: Opens a setting menu.
 Here you can change settings like screen mode, scanlines, framerate display, menu colors and other board specific settings.
 Settings can also be changed in-game by pressing some button combinations as explained below.
 The settings menu can also be opened in-game.

->[!NOTE]
->On the Pimoroni Pico DV Demo Base with a Raspberry Pi Pico (RP2040), the settings menu can only be accessed during gameplay.
-Accessing the settings from the main menu is disabled due to occasional crashes with this specific hardware configuration.

 ## Emulator (in game)
 Gamepad buttons:
 - SELECT + START, Xbox button: opens the settings menu.
 From there, you can: